 Branch off a Delete joints node from the skeletonmirror node and set its Display flag.
-Click on the arrow beside Group and in the scene view select the I\ankle, I\ball, I\toe and I\heel joints.
+Click on the arrow beside Group and in the scene view select the l\ankle, l\ball, l\toe and l\heel joints.
 Press Enter then set Operation to Delete Non-Selected.